SuperFirm84/ahkmon/README.md

 Potential solutions:
 - If you have "Require DQX window to be focused for auto translate?" checked, you will need to make sure Dragon Quest X is the focused window before attempting to translate.
 If you don't like this feature, don't enable it (uncheck).

-### Problem: I see text in the overlay, but pressing <enter key here> isn't progressing the text!
+### Problem: I see text in the overlay, but pressing a key/joystick button isn't progressing the text!

 Potential solutions:
 - If you have "Do you play with a controller?" enabled, you will need to use the buttons on your joystick.
 If this is unchecked, you will need to press ENTER, ESCAPE or use the arrow keys to progress the text.